When I was 27, I did the most privileged-millennial thing possible:

 Unlike real retirees, I hadn’t saved enough to cover me for the rest of my life, so it wasn’t a true retirement.
 I also didn’t want to just play golf, hang out somewhere warm, and drink wine.
 And I hated bingo.

-I just knew I needed an indefinite break to decide if the path I was going down was the one I wanted to continue on.
+I just knew I needed an indefinite career break to decide if the path I was going down was the one I wanted to continue on.

 That was six years ago.